Monday, May 29, 2017

 THE LORD KING LEGANDRIEL

 1 TO the astonishment of many, the warrior King Legandriel showed a most poetic and religious side as he mandated the act of daily prayers.
 All those of the fourth and fifth degrees were obligated to recite prayers from his Book of Voices.
-Twice a day at dawn and dusk was the master of The Great Hall to call the people to braise God in Heaven.
+Twice a day at dawn and dusk was the master of The Great Hall to call the people to praise Alno'Ilumana, the God of Heaven.
 No matter the occurrence everyone was to face the twin peaks of the Bay of Luhun and recite: “Praise be the Unspeakable Name!”
 For even in its simplest profession, the people called to mind their humble state before God alone.
-Somewhere beyond the twin hills and the rim of the world, even their Arrogant forefathers praise Eru in answer.
+Somewhere beyond the twin hills and the rim of the world, even their Arrogant forefathers praise Alno in answer.

 2 IN this one decree was King Legandriel was unmoved by even those closest to him, yet in all other matters, he eagerly sought the counsel of others.
 In time The Book of Voice became a priestly work from which rituals were devised and added.